Seán Cullen: The Nations!

 The Nations! is a digital series made for the Canadian Broadcasting Corporation and Television New Zealand.
 The series is a comedic take on reality television travel shows, on which comedians from two different countries debate the merits of their nations in a lighthearted manner.
 Cullen co-hosts with New Zealand comedian Jarred Christmas, exploring the best examples of each episode's theme, before asking the viewers to vote for which nation is the best on the series' website.

 Novels

 Outside of performance, Cullen has written three books in his own Hamish X series of novels for young adults, titled Hamish X and The Cheese Pirates, Hamish X and The Hollow Mountain and Hamish X Goes To Providence, Rhode Island.
 The first novel won a 2007 Arthur Ellis Award for Best Juvenile Crime Book in 2007.
+At MIPTV 2009, it was announced that Cookie Jar Group and Sunwoo Entertainment had planned to adapt the novels into an animated series.
+The project would ultimately not see release.

 Cullen has also started writing the Chronicles of the Misplaced Prince series.
 The first book The Prince of Neither here Nor There was released on 11 August 2009.
 The book was nominated for a 2010 Toronto Book Award.
 He also wrote the second book in that series, The Prince of Two Tribes.